 - Commit to Connect.
 Connecting with the school community is vital to the success of your student’s time at Bay Park Elementary.
 Connecting your spending to the various Give Back programs we are enrolled in is vital to the PTA.
 All monies received from the various Give Back programs help to ensure we can honor our commitment to the school.
 Year after year, our PTA funds subscriptions like RazKids, cultural art stipends for each student, field trip transportation, social events, operational costs, educational and explorative assemblies, teacher supplies, family evening events and more.
 The list is long.
 The state budget is getting better.
 The district budget is getting better.
 But the funding to our public school system is no where near where it needs to be if it is to educate and prepare it’s citizens for a bright future.
 While budgets have increased, the PTA is still supplementing a large portion of the schools costs.
 Without the fundraising efforts of you and the entire student body, the PTA would not be able to meet these commitments and ultimately things would be cut.
 We don’t want that to happen ….ever!
 As a group of volunteers it is our mission (see About Us) to ensure all students at Bay Park Elementary receive More than Just an Education.

 - Be Aware.
 If time is an issue, you’re naturally shy around strangers and you donate what you can, but still want to do more … then please, just be aware.
 Read the items that come home in your student’s Red Folder.
 Those Red Folders are the PTA’s main way to communicate with the parents and family members of our students.
 Ask questions when you have them by emailing us (see Board Members) or stopping us on campus.
 We love to help and if we don’t know the answer, we will find it out pronto.
 Read the Stingray Splash, our eNewsletter that comes out every Friday.
 It has a ton of valuable information and not just PTA related.
 Read the Bay Park Press put out by Principal Barnes.
 That too is a great way to make yourself aware of the happenings at school.
 Listen to your ConnectEd messages when they come.
 Often those are the messages with the greatest urgency or will promote activities you won’t want to miss.
-At the very least, follow our posts on this site or our Facebook page and that should keep you updated as well.
+Join Konstella here or our follow our Facebook.
+Thank you!

 Cheers to a scholastically fun and socially enriching school year!